Azure/az-hop/docs/deploy/configure_toolchain.md

 # Configure the toolchain
-The toolchain can be setup either from a docker container or locally.
+The toolchain can be setup either from a docker container or locally, the docker container being the prefered way as it contains a fully tested environment.
 See below for instructions regarding the installation.

 ## Clone the repo
 It's important to clone the repo with it's submodule.
 You can do this with one of these two options.